 Easy Access to Important Patient Information

-If a patient needs to see a specialist, electronic records make it easier for the doctor to share important information.
-The specialist’s office can gain access to information like medication lists, immunization records, allergy lists, recent test results or the patient’s medical history.
+If a patient needs to see a specialist, electronic records make it easier for the physician to share important information.
+The specialist’s office can gain access to health information like medication lists, immunization records, allergy lists, recent test results or the patient’s medical history.
 It can be as simple as the specialist’s office logging in to the medical record with a password.
 Some electronic records systems also allow faxing information directly from the patient’s chart.

 Increased Portability of Medical Records